Use Affirmations as Passwords

 - I love me 2

 This is such a small thing you may be thinking?
-I disagree.
-I have used positive affirmations as my passwords since the mid-eighties and I guarantee it's not.
+Practitioners totally disagree.
+Colleagues have used positive affirmations as their passwords since the mid-eighties and they guarantee it's not.
 Why lose any opportunity that life presents to affirm the special person that you are?

 And, especially, take advantage of an opportunity, such as using positive affirmations as passwords, that presents itself to highlight your unique greatness all day long.